j2store/userguide/options.md

 **Dropdown** will have a select list and the available options will be listed.
 Usually only one option is selected from the list.

-* E.g., if a country is to be selected from a list, one can select only one from the list for nationality.
+* E.g., if a country is to be selected from a list, one can select only one from the list.

 **Radio** In this option, all the available options will be shown in the screen and only one option can be selected.